rtyler/brokenco.de/_posts/2024-11-15-deltalake-the-definitive-guide.md

 What's supposed to be Chapter 8? "_We're not sure yet._"

-My friend [Kohsuke](https://kohsuke.org) once marveled at how I was able to acquire things for the [Jenkins](https://jenkins.io) by the simple act of asking for them.
+My friend [Kohsuke](https://kohsuke.org) once marveled at how I was able to acquire things for the [Jenkins project](https://jenkins.io) by the simple act of asking for them.
 There's some skill involved in finding mutually beneficial opportunities, but being uninhibited by the possibility somebody would say "no" helps a lot.